3DFin/parallel-cut-pursuit/README.md

 Requires `C++11`.
 Be sure to have OpenMP enabled with your compiler to enjoy parallelization.
 Note that, as of 2020, MSVC still does not support OpenMP 3.0 (published in 2008); consider switching to a decent compiler.

-The number of parallel threads used in parallel regions is crucial for good performance; it is roughly controlled by a macro `MIN_OPS_PER_THREAD` which can be set by usual `D` compilation flag.
+The number of parallel threads used in parallel regions is crucial for good performance; it is roughly controlled by a preprocessor macro `MIN_OPS_PER_THREAD` which can be again set with`-D` compilation flag.
 A rule of thumb is to set it to `10000` on personal computers with a handful of cores, and up to `100000` for large computer clusters with tens of cores.

 The C++ classes are documented within the corresponding headers in `include/`.